stadlar/IST-FUT-FMTH/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+The documentation for the currently published standards is to be found in the Deliverables folder of this repository.
+It consists of OpenAPI compatible YAML specifications for the endpoints and schema types, accompanied by the matching PDF Technical Specification documentation.

 Official version of the technical standards and workshop agreements is available from Staðlaráð Íslands as follows:

 * [Technical specification – Domestic payments and deposits](https://stadlar.is/stadlabudin/vara/?ProductName=IST-TS-310-2022)